Thomas Morris (Ohio politician): Biography

 Morris was born in Berks County, Pennsylvania, and enlisted as a Ranger to fight the Indians in 1793.
 He settled in western Ohio two years later.
 Morris began practicing law in Bethel, Ohio in 1804.

 Career

 On May 12, 1806, shortly after the beginning of the 1806–1807 term of the Ohio House of Representatives, Morris contested the election of David C. Bryan and was awarded the seat from Clermont County.

 Morris served in the Ohio State House of Representatives for Clermont County in 1806–1807, 1808–1809, 1810–1811, and 1820–1821.
 He served as Justice of the Ohio State Supreme Court in 1809.
 He was then a member of the Ohio State Senate for Clermont County in 1813–1815, 1821–1823, 1825–1829 and 1831–1833.

-He was elected to the U.S. Senate in 1833, and served a single term.
-He did not seek re-election.
+He was elected as Jacksonian Democrat to the U.S. Senate in 1833, and served a single term.
+In 1839 he was defeated for reelection because of support of abolition.
+After his defeat, Morris became increasingly vocal in his criticism of Ohio Democrats who opposed abolition and civil rights for free blacks.
+Finally in January 1840, delegates to the Ohio Democrat State Convention described Morris as "a rotten branch that should be lopped off" and expelled him from the party.
+Morris then became one of the early leaders of the Liberty Party in Ohio.
 He was nominated to the Vice Presidency by the Liberty Party in 1844 under James G. Birney.
 The ticket came in third after Democratic candidate James Knox Polk and Whig Party candidate Henry Clay.